 About the Business

-This leading global foodservice retailer is one of the world’s largest restaurant chain with locations in over 100 countries.
-More than 80% of its restaurants worldwide are owned and operated by independent local business men and women.
+This leading global foodservice retailer is one of the world’s largest restaurant chains with locations in over 100 countries.
+More than 80% of its restaurants worldwide are owned and operated by independent local businessmen and women.
 The restaurant and its franchisees employ close to 2 million people worldwide and provides all locations, employees and customers with technology services and experiences to reach greater economies of scale.

 Cloud Use and Opportunity